 Variable Distance Buffer: [GIS processing] Variable distance buffer uses a feature attribute from the input to create a ring around the feature that varies in distance.

-Vector Data Model: [data structure] A vector data model is a common GIS feature representation of spatial information based on defining coordinates and attribute information.
-Vectors are points, polylines and polygons.
+Vector Data Model: [data structure] A vector data model is a common GIS feature representation of spatial information based on defining coordinates and attribute information in points, polylines and polygons.

-Vertex: [data structure] A vertex is a point that specifies a position on a line.
-Arcs and polylines are comprised of sets of vertices all interconnected in individual features.
+Vertex: [data structure] A vertex is a point that specifies a position on a line for arcs, polylines polygons.

-Vertical Datum: [geodesy] A vertical datum is a reference surface which vertical heights are measured.
-They are the zero surface to which elevations or depths are referred.
+Vertical Datum: [geodesy] A vertical datum is a reference surface to which vertical heights are measured from the zero surfaces to which elevations or depths are referred.

-Wavelength: [remote sensing] An electromagnetic wave produce sinusoidal patterns with distinguishable shape and length.
-A wavelength is the distance between the peak of a wave and its successive wave.
+Wavelength: [remote sensing] An electromagnetic wave produce sinusoidal patterns with the distance between the peak and trough of a wave for successive waves.

-Web Feature Service (WFS): [Web Mapping] A Web Feature Service allows you to ingest over the internet the lines, points, polygons that make up a map.
-A WFS also allows you to visualize and edit GIS data.
+Web Feature Service (WFS): [Web Mapping] A Web Feature Service allows you to visualize and edit features (points, lines, and polygons) over the internet.

-Wide Area Augmentation System (WAAS): [GPS] WAAS is a satellite-based signal correction which improves the estimation of GPS positions primarily by removing atmospheric distortion.
+Wide Area Augmentation System (WAAS): [GPS] WAAS is a satellite-based signal correction that improves the estimation of GPS positions primarily by removing atmospheric distortion.

-Zenith: [mathematics] The zenith angle is the angle measured directly above in the z-direction on the imaginary celestial sphere.
-“Above” means in the vertical direction opposite to the apparent gravitational force at that location.
+Zenith: [mathematics] Zenith is the angle measured directly in the z-direction (vertical direction opposite to the apparent gravitational force) on the imaginary celestial sphere at that location.

 Zonal Operation: [mathematics] A zonal operation is a spatial function that computes an output value of each cell using the zone containing that cell.